OrlandoParente/OrlandoParente/README.md

 ## Hi I'm Orlando Parente
 In high school, I discovered programming and Linux.
-Since then, Linux has become my main operating system.
-I have tried many Linux distributions, and my favorite distribution family is Debian-based.
+Since then, *Linux has become my main operating system*.
+I have tried many Linux distributions, and my favorite distribution family is *Debian-based*.
 My first approach to programming was with the C language: the majority of the computer science program in high school was about programming in C. After high school, I decided to go to university to become a better programmer.
-During this period, I was introduced to Java, which has become my main programming language.
+During this period, I was introduced to *Java*, which *has become my main programming language*.

-Today, I'm primarily a backend Java Spring Boot developer.
+Today, **I'm primarily a backend Java Spring Boot developer**.
 I like the Java style in general, and I'm ready to explore other parts of the Java world beyond Spring Boot.
-My focus is on the backend, but I can handle the front-end if needed (JavaScript, Thymeleaf, CSS, HTML, a little bit of Angular).
+My focus is on the backend, but **I can handle the front-end** if needed (JavaScript, Thymeleaf, CSS, HTML, a little bit of Angular).

 Check out my [Youtube channel](https://www.youtube.com/@OrlandoParente-xu1lb) for a video explation of my GitHub projects.